 Welcome to the Faculty of Law

-The Faculty of Law has been one of the cornerstones of the University of Heidelberg.
-Since its foundation, it has excelled by its high academic standards.
+The Faculty of Law has been one of the four cornerstones of the University of Heidelberg.
+Since its foundation, it has excelled by virtue of its high academic standards.
 Today it is among the most prominent faculties of law in Germany and well known for its top results all over the world.
 The faculty puts special emphasis on research on an European and international level.

 - European Law